chinaemerem-aneke/fundify/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+## Key notes

+-The default PIN for the Fundify app is "0000".
+-The PIN change feature is currently unavailable on the Fundify website.

 ### Links